marcosantiagomuro/02239-access-control-lab/README.md

 Click `Run 'ServerApplication.java'`

 The default authorization method is ACL.
-To change method to RBAC pass `RBAC` as input to the program.
+To change method to RBAC pass `rbac` as input to the program.

 IntelliJ build and run configuration: